afcarl/aptcron/README.md

     # if STARTTLS is not available, "no" will not use STARTTLS at all:
     smtp-starttls: force

-There are a few parameters that can only be given via the command-line:
+A few parameters that can only be given via the command-line (for obvious reasons):

     --config CONFIG       Use an alternative config-file.
     --section SECTION     Read section SECTION from the config files (default: